dzmitry-lahoda/lahoda-xyz/resume/it.md

 Computer user since 1993, write programs since 2004, code version control and automated tests since 2007, increase my velocity by open-source since 2009, work in companies since 2010, self-learner since childhood, do [active learning](https://en.wikipedia.org/wiki/Active_learning) and [incremental reading](https://en.wikipedia.org/wiki/Incremental_reading).
 Did generalized machine learning algorithms in 2010.

 Dzmitry enjoys type systems and automated quality assurance of any kind, and writing in English.
+He always finds how to improve coding at hand at different levels.

 For the last year or so, he learns applied mathematics in his free time.